mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 - larger prices,
 - more accommodations with waterfronts,
 - more descriptions in English,
+- hosts that joined AirBnB longer ago and who have more accommodations,
-- more often patios of balconies,
+- more often patios or balconies,
 - more often entire homes or apartments,
 - more space for accommodates,
 - ...

 On the other hand, Bilbao has

+- more accommodations that are a bedroom,
-- more shared bedrooms,
+- more shared bathrooms,
-- more amenities, such as hangers, first aid kits, extra pillows, breakfast
+- more amenities, such as shampoo, hangers, first aid kits, extra pillows, breakfast
 - ...

 Finally, as before, I leave the price distribution for both cities, since it is the feature in which the difference is more significant.
 We can see that the distribution from Bilbao has more units in the lowest price region, whereas the red city lacks listings with prices above 150 USD, compared to Donostia-San Sebastian.
 That is in line with several already explained facts, such as that Bilbao has more shared rooms, whereas Donostia has more entire homes, while being the effect on the price of both characteristics the opposite.